Have you been charged with driving under the influence of drugs?

 While it doesn’t always seem fair that Arizona state law is so strict when it comes to certain Drug DUI cases that do not result in significant impairment, the law stands regardless of fairness.
 For this reason, it is crucial to have a strong advocate by your side ready, willing, and able to represent your rights and interests to the fullest extent possible to fight your Scottsdale Drug DUI charge.

-Contact the Scottsdale Drug DUI Defense Attorneys of AZ Criminal Defense Group, PLLC Today
+Contact the Scottsdale Drug DUI Defense Attorneys Today

 Facing a Drug DUI charge in Arizona is just as serious as any other alcohol-related DUI charge, and the consequences could be devastating without the assistance of a qualified Scottsdale DUI Defense Attorney.
-If you or someone you know has been charged with driving under the influence of drugs, it is essential that you speak with a Scottsdale DUI Defense Attorney as soon as possible following arrest.
-At AZ Criminal Defense Group, PLLC, our seasoned Scottsdale DUI Defense Attorneys have helped clients charged with a variety of Drug DUI offenses, and are standing by to provide you with the same dedicated legal representation.
-AZ Criminal Defense Group, PLLC is available 24/7 to provide advice and guidance through a stressful and frightening time.
-Call us today at (480) 525-9959 to schedule an initial consultation, and you will immediately be directed to one of our attorneys.
+If you or someone you know has been charged with driving under the influence of drugs, it is essential that you speak with a Scottsdale DUI Defense Attorney as soon as a possible following arrest.
+Seasoned Scottsdale DUI Defense Attorneys have helped clients charged with a variety of Drug DUI offenses, and are standing by to provide you with the same dedicated legal representation.
+Attorneys are available 24/7 to provide advice and guidance through stressful and frightening times.
+Call today to schedule an initial consultation, and you will immediately be directed to one of our attorneys.